-This is the warning from Elizabeth Denham, the UK’s Information Commissioner, following the most recent cyber security breach to hit the headlines.
-Equifax, the credit reference agency has been fined the maximum amount of half a million pounds for failing to protect the personal information of up to 15 million UK citizens during a cyber attack in 2017.
-It’s a reminder – if any were needed – of the impact and consequences of a serious cyber breach.
+This was the warning from Elizabeth Denham, the UK’s Information Commissioner, issued following the Equifax cybersecurity breach.
+The credit reference agency was fined the maximum amount of half a million pounds in September 2018, for failing to protect the personal information of up to 15 million UK citizens during a cyberattack.
+It’s a reminder – if any were needed – of the impact and consequences of a serious breach.

+The breach occurred despite cybersecurity being the top business priority in the sector for the second year running, according to EY’s 2019 Banking Barometer survey.
 In response to internal and external threats, banks are investing heavily in technologies such as artificial intelligence (AI) and advanced analytics.
-Technology is unquestionably a crucial weapon in tackling the cyber security threat, but it can’t be the only defence.
+Technology is unquestionably a crucial weapon in tackling the cybersecurity threat, but it can’t be the only defence.

 Leveraging people in addition to your investment in technology is a key success factor in helping to combat threats.
 Indeed, in the Equifax breach both “human error and technology failures” were cited.

-The truth is, managing the evolving risks around cyber and data security requires investment in tech and people.
-Every single financial services employee has a role to play, and businesses can support their knowledge and skills in cyber security with appropriate training.
+The truth is, managing the evolving risks around cyber and data security requires investment in technology and people.
+Every single financial services employee has a role to play, and businesses can support their knowledge and skills in cybersecurity with appropriate training.

-Cyber criminals and hackers are looking for one weak link, the single error that allows them to breach the system and wreak havoc.
-For this reason, one of the biggest challenges facing financial services businesses is not training the specialists, it’s raising the level of basic cyber security skills among the general workforce, equipping everyone from contact centre colleagues to branch assistants.
+Cybercriminals and hackers are looking for one weak link, the single error that allows them to breach the system and wreak havoc.
+For this reason, one of the biggest challenges facing financial services businesses isn’t around training their security specialists, it’s raising the level of basic cybersecurity skills among everyone, from the boardroom to the general workforce.

 Mass appeal and impact